Lancing railway station

-Platform 1 is for trains to Brighton and London Victoria, and Platform 2 is for trains to Worthing, Portsmouth Harbour and Southampton.

-The station has 1 ticket office located on Platform 2, and 3 self-service ticket machines, two on Platform 1 and one outside the front of the main station building adjoining Platform 2.

-There are ticket barriers at this station, in operation from 6 am until midnight every day.
-Additional ticket checks are carried out at the exits from the platforms, by Southern Railway staff and Rail Neighbourhood Officers.

 History

-Lancing Station was opened 24 November 1845 by the Brighton and Chichester Railway when that railway opened between Shoreham and Worthing.
+Lancing station was opened 24 November 1845 by the Brighton and Chichester Railway when that railway opened between Shoreham and Worthing.
 The railway was originally constructed to double track standards, but only one line was initially provided, with the second line being brought into use between Shoreham and the Arun bridge during 1847.

 The line and station passed to the London, Brighton and South Coast Railway when that was formed 27 July 1846.

-Passenger services at a number of stations, including Lancing, were temporarily withdrawn 1 November 1847, and possibly reinstated in June 1849.
+Passenger services at a number of stations, including Lancing, were temporarily withdrawn on 1 November 1847 and possibly reinstated in June 1849.

-In 2020, platform 2 was extended, allowing it to accommodate 8-carriage trains.
+In 2020, platform 2 was extended, allowing it to accommodate eight-carriage trains.